kjellm/kjellm.github.com/event.markdown

 Remember that I suggested that for the simplest cases we could use the event store repositories as backends for fake projections.
-I have choosen to show this strategy using Recordings.
+I have chosen to show this strategy using Recordings.

 ``` ruby
 class RecordingProjection < RepositoryProjection